FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monstermaker.md

 This is useful if monstermaker can spawn multiple monsters and you want them to appear in different places on each spawn.

-### Configuring the spawning monster
+### Configuring the spawned monster

 Unlike original Half-Life, the `monstermaker` now can define custom health, body, skin, blood color, relationship class, gibs, model and other properties for the spawned monsters.

 Even if `monstermaker` lacks some property specific for the monster, one can define it via custom keyvalues.
-In the editor toggle SmartEdit (like you do with `multi_manager`) and add keyvalues you want to forward to the monster prepending the key names with # symbol.
+In the editor toggle *SmartEdit* (like you do with `multi_manager`) and add keyvalues you want to forward to the monster prepending the key names with `#` symbol.
 This allows to set some parameters that can't be set via monstermaker otherwise (e.g. bodystate of `monster_barney`).
 Example:

 ```
 #bodystate 1
 ```

+{{% hint warning %}}
+Don't set the custom keyvalue for something that can be set via `monstermaker` parameters.
+Otherwise you risk getting confused from the results.
+E.g. if you set custom model both via `monstermaker` parameters and via `#model` custom keyvalue, the latter will be used.
+{{% /hint %}}

 ### Bugfixes